What to Know About Filing Form 1120-S for Your S Corp

 Who should fill out the 1120-S Tax Form?

 Every S corporation should file the 1120-S tax form, including LLCs taxed as S corporations.
 Employees or shareholders of an S corporation don’t need to file this form.
-Earnings should be reported on their individual federal tax return.
+Earnings should be reported on their individual tax return.
 Employees will receive a W-2 form from the corporation, while shareholders will receive a Schedule K-1 (Form 1120-S).

 If you want to elect S corporation status, you should file Form 2553 to transition your business to an S corporation either during the corporation’s first tax year for which you want to make the election or within the first 2.5 months following that first tax year.
 Once you elect treatment as an S corporation, you should file the 1120-S tax form each year for federal tax purposes.